MSwapnil/automate-daily-tasks-with-python/README.md

 We are not using the login credentials directly in the code.
 We store those in a separate YAML file (credentials.yaml), and then pass them to the python script.

 More functionality will be added in future commits.

+#UPDATE

+Following features have been added -

+1. Automate logging in to 8x8
+2. Open TODO google sheets, which keeps track of case activity.